pepegar/scala-training-telefonica/docs/tut/kafka.md

 ## Brokers

 - Brokers are nodes in the cluster
-- Producers write records to brokers, consumers pull methods from brokers
+- Producers write records to brokers, consumers pull records from brokers
 - Leader/Follower approach for cluster distribution (backed by Zookeeper).